csiro-data-school/Intro-to-APIs/_episodes/05-NCBI-E-Utilities.md

 ## Exercises

 >## Find Pubmed articles
-> Use E-utility ESearch to perform a search about the condition Cold Uricaria in PubMed where the results meet the following parameters:
+> Use E-utility ESearch to perform a search about the condition Cold urticaria in PubMed where the results meet the following parameters:
 > - The results are sorted by publication date
 > - The results contain cold urticaria in the title
 >